sanjidalima/AI-Course/AI Tools Exploration/README.md

 ###  How I Created It:

-1. **Scriptwriting:**
+1. 📝 Scriptwriting:
-   I wrote a personalized script summarizing our full AI course — covering both theoretical topics like search algorithms, reasoning, NLP, and robotics, and practical lab work including Minimax, Alpha-Beta, and game implementations.
+I prepared a custom-written script that summarizes the entire AI course — highlighting key theoretical concepts such as search strategies, reasoning, natural language processing (NLP), and robotics, along with hands-on lab tasks like Minimax, Alpha-Beta pruning, and AI-based game development.

-2. **Using InVideo:**
+2. 🎬 Using InVideo:
-   I used the **AI Text-to-Video** tool in InVideo to generate a professional video with automated visuals and voiceover narration.
+I utilized InVideo's AI-powered Text-to-Video tool to create a polished and engaging video, complete with automated visuals and voiceover narration for a professional presentation.

 3. **Visual Enhancements:**
    I added visuals for: